Program

 Gianluca Stringhini, Boston University

-You Might Have Known It Earlier: Analyzing the Role of Underground Forums in Threat Intelligence
+You Might Have Known It Earlier: Analyzing the Role of Underground Forums in Threat Intelligence [PDF]

 Tommaso Paladini, Politecnico di Milano